China Labor Watch: History

 Li Qiang, the founder of CLW, became aware of exploitative labor conditions in China while working in his hometown in Sichuan Province.
 Motivated by these experiences, Qiang began advocating for workers' rights and conducted his first factory investigation in 1999.
 Over the following three years, he worked in various factories, offering guidance to workers on how to protect their rights.

 Concerned for his safety, Qiang left China and entered the United States on a humanitarian visa.
 Once in the U.S., he noted a lack of awareness about the conditions faced by Chinese workers, which led him to establish China Labor Watch.

 Initially, CLW focused on reporting labor issues in China, including labor protests and government policies related to labor exploitation.
 Since its founding, CLW has investigated numerous factories in China and published its findings.
-SIn 2021, it expanded its scope to investigate labor conditions and advocate for Chinese workers in other countries.
+In 2021, it expanded its scope to investigate labor conditions and advocate for Chinese workers in other countries.